Thailand Travel Costs 2026 🇹🇭 – Daily Budget, Prices & Tips

 Zurich (ZRH) to Bangkok Flights |

-Milano (ZRH) to Bangkok Flights
+Milano (MXP) to Bangkok Flights

 If your airport isn’t listed, search flights from anywhere